lyme disease in dogs

-In the past, Lyme disease was primarily the concern of pet parents in the northeastern United States, and indeed, the disease is named for the Connecticut town where several cases were discovered in the 1970s.
-However, in recent years the disease has rapidly spread to affect pets and people across a much wider area.
+In the past, Lyme disease was primarily the concern of dog owners in the northeastern United States, and indeed, the disease is named for the Connecticut town where several cases were discovered in the 1970s.
+However, in recent years the disease has rapidly spread to affect dogs and people across a much wider area.

 Generally, Lyme disease tends to affect dogs more so than cats.
 Cats CAN be infected with the organism that causes Lyme, but they do not seem to develop clinical signs of the disease, nor do they need treatment.
 (Some dogs fall into this category as well, but more on that in a moment.)